Release of dead fridges and meat let down team monitoring food imports, says Town Officer - Kaniva Tonga | Largest New Zealand-based Tongan news service

 “I witnessed that when the meat arrived they had been well defrosted and especially if they were not placed in safe container they would not be in good conditions,” ‘Ulupano said in Tongan.

-He said meat that had been stored in well sealed container were still in good conditions when it arrived in Vava’u and the outer islands.
+He said meat that had been stored in well sealed containers were still in good conditions when they arrived in Vava’u and the outer islands.

-‘Ulupano said once the ship arrived in Vava’u they had to remove the meats for Vava’u from the container and filled it with the meat for the Niuas.
+‘Ulupano said once the ship arrived in Vava’u they had to remove the meat for Vava’u from the containers and filled them with the meat for the Niuas.

 ‘Ulupano also said the complaint regarding the dark blood coming out of the meat was raised during his tenure.
 He believed it happened because the meat had been shipped in non-refrigerated containers.